Battery comparison test. Comparative test of imported and domestic batteries

 Measured/declared weight 16.6/ 17.2 kg

-gas outlet central
+Gas outlet central

-Electrolyte level control through traffic jams
+Electrolyte level monitoring through traffic jams

 TEST RESULTS*